Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

 The neutrino Yukawa $Y_{\nu}$ appearing in $\langle \Gamma_{N_1} \rangle$ is evaluated with the help of Casas-Ibarra formalism \cite{Casas:2001sr},

-where $U$ is the PMNS \cite{Esfahani:2017dmu,Esteban:2020cvm,Zyla:2020zbs} mixing matrix diagonalising $m_{\nu} = - Y_{\nu} M^{-1}_R Y^T_{\nu} v^2/2$ ($v =$ 246 GeV is the EW vev), $D_m (D_M) $ is the diagonal active neutrino (RHN) mass matrix and $\rm{\bf{R}}$ is a complex orthogonal matrix of the form as in \cite{Antusch:2011nz} parametrized by complex mixing angle $\theta_R$.
+where $U$ is the PMNS \cite{Esfahani:2017dmu,Esteban:2020cvm,Zyla:2020zbs} mixing matrix diagonalizing $m_{\nu} = - Y_{\nu} M^{-1}_R Y^T_{\nu} v^2/2$ ($v =$ 246 GeV is the EW vev), $D_m (D_M) $ is the diagonal active neutrino (RHN) mass matrix and $\rm{\bf{R}}$ is a complex orthogonal matrix of the form as in \cite{Antusch:2011nz} parametrized by complex mixing angle $\theta_R$.
 The values of $\rm{Re}[\theta_R], \rm{Im}[\theta_R]$ are so chosen as to produce correct baryon asymmetry via leptogenesis and also to keep $Y_{\nu}$ entries perturbative.
 We incorporate the best fit values of mixing angles and mass-squared differences \cite{Esteban:2020cvm} to define $U$ and light neutrino mass eigenvalues (with $m_1 = 0$).

 As can be seen from Fig. \ref{fig:3}, $N_1$ gradually increases, however, always remain subdominant compared to $\rho_{R}$.
-This is due to the fact that it also decays out of equilibrium within the same period.
+This is because it also decays out of equilibrium within the same period.
 As a result, the reheating temperature $T_{\text{RH}}$ is essentially unchanged even in presence of this new component, $\rho_{N_1}$.
-From Fig. \ref{gamma-by-H}, we recall that $Y_{\tau}$ enters equilibrium below $T^*_{\tau} = 7.5 \times 10^{10}$ GeV in this modified scenario.
-Therefore, by the time $N_1$ starts to decay around $T \lesssim M_1 (= 10^{11}$ GeV), all the charged lepton Yukawa couplings are already out of equilibrium and hence, it falls in the unflavored regime.
-Note that for the same $M_1$ value, in standard thermal leptogenesis ($T^*_{0(\tau)} = 5 \times 10^{11}$ GeV), this belongs to the case of flavor leptogenesis where lepton asymmetries are produced in two orthogonal directions: $\tau$ and $\kappa$, $\kappa$ forming the subspace of a coherent superposition of $e$ and $\mu$ lepton flavors.
-The $B-L$ asymmetry in the un-flavored regime can be studied by the following Boltzmann equation,
+From Fig. \ref{gamma-by-H}, we recall that $Y_{\tau}$ enters equilibrium below $T^*_{\tau} = 5 \times 10^{10}$ GeV in this modified scenario.
+Therefore, when $N_1$ starts to decay, $i.e.$ around $T \lesssim M_1 (= 10^{11}$ GeV), none of the charged lepton Yukawa couplings reaches equilibrium.
+Hence, the flavor coherence is maintained and we encounter an unflavored regime of leptogenesis.
+Note that for the same $M_1$ value, in standard thermal leptogenesis happening in a RD era with $T^*_{0(\tau)} = 5 \times 10^{11}$ GeV being larger than $M_1$, $Y_\tau$-interaction would already be in equilibrium breaking flavor coherence.
+In that case, contrary to our realization, lepton asymmetries would be produced in two orthogonal directions: $\tau$ and $\kappa$, $\kappa$ forming the subspace of a coherent superposition of $e$ and $\mu$ lepton flavors \cite{Barbieri:1999ma,Nardi:2005hs,Abada:2006fw,Nardi:2006fx,Blanchet:2006be} leading to flavor leptogenesis.
+Such a shift in flavor regime (from two flavor to unflavored) of leptogenesis is an important outcome of our study.